 Above: Summer-Dawn Chamberlain (left), a STARS program graduate, works alongside PISCES Geologist Kyla Edison to understand how basalt grain size data can be translated into visual formats.

-A Waiākea High School student who attended the STARS (STEM Aerospace Research Scholars) program last summer is now interning with PISCES to hone her research skills and land her a job in the sciences some day.
+A Waiākea High School student who attended the STARS (STEM Aerospace Research Scholars) program last summer is now interning with PISCES to develop her research skills and prepare for a job in the sciences one day.
 Summer-Dawn Chamberlain is learning the fundamentals of planetary geology and how it applies to PISCES’ basalt sintering research.